 “As a journalist, you spend a lot of time calling out issues of public concern, and calling for someone to do something about them,” said Coughlin-Bogue.
 “Rarely are you also given the chance to be that someone.
 Getting to help design the Ike’s OK program—a very simple solution to the complex problem of pesticide use on pot—is an amazing opportunity.”

 The first round of test results are currently live on the Uncle Ike’s website, at ikes.com/ok/ …

 It looks like one of the biggest retail chains in WA has made a big push for increased pesticide testing.
-In California the new recreational laws enforce strict testing on the products sold to end users, but not in Washington.
+In California new recreational laws enforce strict testing on all products sold to end users, but not in Washington.
 Uncle Ikes will be taking product right off their shelves and sending it in for pesticide and heavy metals testing, ensuring the brands they carry are truly clean.

 Effects on the Marketplace

 What does this mean moving forward?
 In the release they mentioned inspiring other retailers to take action.
 If this trend spreads to other large stores across the state, you could see virtually every product line being independently tested.
 We are already hearing concern from processors that don’t grow themselves, but sell concentrates and vape lines.
 These processors rely on the farms they source from to keep their products clean, and they source alot!